barchart/events-client-js/docs/content/concepts/event_capture.md

 ## Immediate Capture

-Assuming you have defined an event, described in the [Key Concepts: Event Structure](content/concepts/event_structure) section, it can be sent to the remote service as follows:
+Assuming you have defined an event as described in the [Key Concepts: Event Structure](content/concepts/event_structure) section, it can be sent to the remote service as follows:

 ```js
 const events = [ eventA, eventB, eventC ];